 - 1. The police investigation of a possible criminal offence. - 2.
-Enquiries and assessment by Children's Services as to whether the child is need of protection or in need of services.
+Enquiries and assessment by Children's Services as to whether the child is need of protection or in need of services. - 3.
+Consideration by an employer of disciplinary action in respect of the individual.

-3. Consideration by an employer of disciplinary action in respect of the individual.
 In addition, such allegations may give rise to complaints of poor practice, which should be considered in line with the agency's complaints or disciplinary procedures.
 More information and the full Walsall Safeguarding Partnership Child Protection Procedures can be found at Walsall Safeguarding Partnership website.
-25.8 Allegations against supply teachers and all contracted/agency staff.
-In some circumstances Joseph Leckie Academy will have to consider an allegation against an individual not directly employed by them, where its disciplinary procedures do not fully apply because agencies will have their own policies and procedures; for example, supply teachers or contracted staff provided by an employment agency or business.